Death of fourth generation estate agent Joseph Woodward

 He was a member of The Royal Cork Yacht Club, and competed in a range of craft and dinghies, at national and international level, as well as sailing extensively around Galicia in north-west Spain, later becoming an honorary ambassador for the Monte Real Club de Yates in Baiona.

-In his native Cork, he was member of the Rotary Club, a link which continues with his son Tom who took the current Woodward family auctioneering business into a fifth generation.
+In his native city, he was a member of the Rotary Club of Cork, an organizational link which continues with his son Tom, who continues the current Woodward family auctioneering business, into a fifth generation.